ferdiunal/laravel-nova-media-field/README.md

-# Laravel Nova Media Field
+# Laravel Nova Media Field (WIP)

-## WIP (Work In Progress)

-This package aims to provide a field for Laravel Nova that integrates with the Spatie Media Library.
-It is currently under development and will soon be updated with more features and documentation.
+**Laravel Nova Media Field** is a component designed to integrate seamlessly with Spatie's Media Library, allowing for efficient media file management within Laravel Nova.
+This package makes it easy to upload, list, and edit media files directly from your Nova dashboard.

+## Features:
+- Easy media file upload
+- Previews and edits
+- Comprehensive media management

+This component enhances the media management experience in Nova, offering a simple yet customizable solution for developers.

-### Install
+## Install

 ```bash
 composer require ferdiunal/laravel-nova-media-field
 ```

-### Usage
+## Usage

 ```php
 /**